YannisTevissen/UpToCure/README.md

 - 🔄 Auto-refresh capability to display the latest reports
 - 🔧 Development tools for testing and extending functionality
 - 🎨 Clean, accessible user interface for medical information
+- 🤖 Advanced AI research agent for gathering the latest scientific information

 ## System Requirements

-- Python 3.11 or higher
+- Python 3.11 or higher (for the main application)
+- Python 3.12 for the reports generator
 - PDM (Python Dependency Manager)
 - Modern web browser